neil-ca/zero2prod/README.md

     the new requirments
+    [*] write a GET /subscriptions/confirm request handler from scratch [] As the blog author, I want to send an email to all my confirmed subscribers
+    // 1.
+Remove the timing between an auth failure due to an invalid password and an auth failure due to a non-existent username;
-    [*] write a GET /subscriptions/confirm request handler from scratch [] As the blog author, I want to send an email to all my confirmed subscribers [] retrieve the newsletter issue details from the body of the incoming API call [] fetch the list of all confirmed subscribers from the database [] iteretate through the whole list:
+    2. Limit the nuber of failed  auth attempts for a given IP/username [] retrieve the newsletter issue details from the body of the incoming API call [] fetch the list of all confirmed subscribers from the database [] iteretate through the whole list: